CortexIntelligentAutomation/docs/content/en/docs/2025.9/Guides/upgrade-guides/upgrade-observability/3.0.0-to-4.0.0/on-premise/grafana/upgrade-loki.md

 1. Log in to the server hosting your Loki service.
 1. Run Windows PowerShell as Administrator.
-1. Change the directory to the folder where Loki is running from, e.g. `cd C:\Program Data\Cortex\Observability\Loki`.
+1. Change the directory to the folder where Loki is running from, e.g. `cd C:\ProgramData\Cortex\Observability\Loki`.
 1. Remove the current Loki installation by executing the following command:

     ``` powershell